IMAGINARY/applauncher2/README.md

 translated description.
 A default description in english (`en`) should always be provided.

 - **type**: (Optional, default: 'iframe') Type of application.
-Either 'iframe' for launching a web application in an iframe or 'executable' for launching an external process.
+Either 'iframe' for launching a web application in an iframe, 'executable' for launching an external process or 'remote' to use a remote launcher (see below).

 Extra options can be set depending on the **type** of application.

 #### iframe apps

+These are web apps that will be launched inside an iframe within the appLauncher.

 iframe apps can have the following keys: